mynameispathak/devops-task/README.md

 ## Tasks

 - Create a `Dockerfile` for the app.
+[DONE]

 - Create a `docker-compose.yml` for the app which includes the following:
   - `redis` service, with data directory mounted.
+[DONE]
   - `app` service, ensuring that it has a dependency on the Redis service starting correctly.
+[DONE]
   - `nginx` service acting as a reverse proxy for the app.
 Bonus: Implement SSL using self-signed certificates.
+[DONE]

 - Write a bash script to set up a [Vagrant box](https://vagrant.io) with Ubuntu.
 Ensure the script has error checks and is idempotent.